terramate-io/terramate-docs/cli/reference/functions/tm_timecmp.md

 # `tm_timecmp` Function

-The `tm_timecmp` compares two timestamps and returns a number that represents the ordering of the instants those timestamps represent.
+The `tm_timecmp` function compares two timestamps and returns a value that indicates whether one timestamp occurs before, at the same time, or after the other.

 ```
 tm_timecmp(timestamp_a, timestamp_b)